maxsitt/insect-detect-docs/docs/software/pisetup.md

 # Raspberry Pi Setup

-Before we can use the Raspberry Pi Zero 2 W, we will first have to install Raspberry Pi OS Lite to the micro SD card.
+Before we can use the Raspberry Pi Zero 2 W, we will first have to install Raspberry Pi OS Lite to the microSD card.
 If you followed the steps in [Local Setup](localsetup.md){target=_blank}, you already have the Raspberry Pi Imager installed on your system.